shinjiwlab/shinjiwlab.github.io/_posts/2024-01-19-Interspeech2024-Discrete-Speech-Unit-Challenge.md

 ##  Paper submission

 Papers for the Interspeech Special Session have to be submitted following the same schedule and procedure as regular papers of [INTERSPEECH 2024](https://interspeech2024.org/).
 The submitted papers will undergo the same review process by anonymous and independent reviewers.

-Submission URL : (TBA)
+Please use the [submission URL](https://cmt3.research.microsoft.com/INTERSPEECH2024)) to submit papers and select "14.10 Speech Processing Using Discrete Speech Units (Special Session)" as the primary subject areas for your paper submission.

 <!---
 ### Schedules